GPU-to-Grid: Voltage Regulation via GPU Utilization Control: Numerical Experiments

 \paragraph*{Latency-driven regions} As shown in Fig.~\ref{fig:ofo_simulation_results}(c), ITL variability increases significantly after $t\approx3000$~s.
 This is because empirically, larger batch sizes are associated with broader ITL distributions, resulting in greater latency fluctuations and a higher risk of violating latency constraints.
 Consequently, the batch size decisions in the green shaded region in Fig.~\ref{fig:ofo_simulation_results} are primarily driven by latency regulation.

 Finally, Table~\ref{tab:voltage_stats_comparison} quantitatively compares the voltage regulation performance of different cases.
-While tap-only control degrades voltage performance relative to the uncontrolled baseline due to actuation delays and overcorrection, GPU-based control reduces the integral voltage violation (capturing both the duration and magnitude of voltage deviations) by orders of magnitude without any tap operations during the simulation.
+While tap-only control prolong voltage violations relative to the uncontrolled baseline due to actuation delays and overcorrection, GPU-based control reduces the integral voltage violation (capturing both the duration and magnitude of voltage deviations) by orders of magnitude without any tap operations during the simulation.
 This improvement arises from closed-loop feedback, which enables rapid correction of voltage deviations and avoids the prediction errors inherent in slow, open-loop voltage regulation devices.
-These results suggest that the inherent flexibility of GPUs can allow data centers to meet power system requirements without deploying additional flexible resources such as batteries.
+These results suggest that the inherent GPU flexibility may allow data centers to meet power system requirements without using additional flexible resources such as batteries.